seijihirao/apys/README.md

 $ apys -s --config=my_config
 ```

->Note: If no config file is choosen, they will work as following: the api tries to load `local.json`, then `dev.json`, then `prod.json`
+>Note: If no config file is chosen, they will work as following: the api tries to load `local.json`, then `dev.json`, then `prod.json`

 The current config special properties are the following:
 ```json